MCP Server

 get_rate_limit_status | (synthetic) | ramp:discover | Return cached rate limit info |

-The MCP server auto-populates protocol fields that agents should not need to know about: ver, id (ULID), aisystem (from OAuth context), agent_signature (proxy Ed25519 key), and agent_signature_algorithm.
+The MCP server auto-populates protocol fields that agents should not need to know about: ver, id (ULID), and aisystem (from OAuth context).
+It also signs each outbound request with its proxy Ed25519 key as an RFC 9421 HTTP Message Signature in the HTTP headers.

 Input Simplification